-Procedure.
-Data was collected in collaboration with a professional panel provider.
-We told participants that we were interested in teamwork in organizations and asked them to participate in two surveys separated by one week.
-166 supervisors completed the questionnaire at Time 1.
-Data from 12 participants was deemed inadequate on the basis of dishonest responses, missing values or retirement and we did not invite them to the second survey.
-128 supervisors completed the questionnaire at Time 2.
-Because 16 respondents did not answer two control questions adequately ("Cross your heart: Can your answers be used?", "I have never used a computer."), they were excluded (Aust, Diedenhofen, Ullrich, & Musch, 2013).
+Data were collected in collaboration with a professional panel provider.
+We told participants that we were interested in teamwork in organizations and asked them to participate in two surveys separated by 1 week.
+One hundred and sixty-six supervisors completed the questionnaire at Time 1.
+Data from 12 participants were deemed inadequate on the basis of dishonest responses, missing values or retirement and we did not invite them to the second survey.
+A total of 128 supervisors completed the questionnaire at Time 2.
+Because 16 respondents did not answer 2 control questions adequately ("Cross your heart: Can your answers be used?", "I have never used a computer."), they were excluded (Aust, Diedenhofen, Ullrich, & Musch, 2013).
 At Time 1, we asked participants to rate a member of their team.
-They were instructed to choose the person by selecting the team member whose given name was first of all given names in alphabetical sequence and explained this with an example.
-At Time 2, we asked participants to think about the same team member and reiterated how they had chosen the person at Time 1.6
+They were instructed to choose the person by selecting the team member whose given name was first of all given names in the team in alphabetical sequence and explained this with an example.
+At Time 2, we asked participants to think about the same team member and reiterated how they had chosen the person at Time 1.6 Despite our instructions, the team member demographics of 39 participants did not match and we had to exclude them from the analyses.

 At Time 1, we measured the predictors: supervisors' perceptions of transformational and autocratic leadership of the target person, as well as statistical questions.
 At Time 2, we measured the outcomes: supervisors' evaluations of promotability, leadership effectiveness, perceived communality, and perceived agency of the target person.
 Because we did not manipulate either transformational or autocratic leadership, instead measuring the perceived levels of autocratic and transformational leadership in peer interactions, we cannot compare autocratic and transformational leadership in this study.
-Instead, we investigated the influence of low versus high levels of transformational leadership and low versus high levels of autocratic leadership separately on supervisors' evaluations of men and women.
+Instead, we investigated the influence of low versus high levels of autocratic leadership separately on supervisors' evaluations of men and women.